 Corrala de Santiago is a unique example of the popular architecture of the XVI century in Granada.
 Located in the historic quarter of El Realejo, its structure consists of a rectangular courtyard with a superior balcony housing the dwellings.
 Owned by the University since 1991, this building was restored to become a temporary residence for teachers and pupils and a cultural centre where many activities have taken place during the last years (exhibitions, theatre, concerts, cinema, conferences, etc.).

 What do we expect in return?

-— Having published at least one book and no more than five (prose fiction, essays, poetry, etc.), excluding self-publishing.
+-Having published at least two books (prose fiction, essays, poetry, etc.), excluding self-publishing.

 The writers will be selected by a panel of experts chosen by UNESCO City of Literature and the University of Granada.

 Completed application forms should be submitted by email to the contact person in the offices of Granada UNESCO City of Literature, Carmen Casares, firstname.lastname@example.org by no later than September 1, 2022.